 FOR THE GRAPEFRUIT JUICE COCKTAILS:

-- ½ ounce honey thyme simple syrup recipe on this site
+- ½ ounce honey simple syrup or honey thyme simple syrup variation shown above

 - 2 ounces pink grapefruit juice without pulp, well chilled